Tuesday, September 13, 2011

 seed ticks on packing tape

-If you click on this, to see full-sized, you can barely see that these have only 6 legs, because when they first hatch, that’s how many legs they have.
-After their first molt, they have 8.
+If you click on this, to see full-sized, you can barely see that these have only six legs, because when they first hatch, that’s how many legs they have.
+After their first molt (which is after their first blood meal), they have eight.
 Don’t ask me why, I don’t know.

 So I left this on the kitchen counter (no, I don’t know why), and the next day I got curious and looked at them with a viewing loupe, and of course they were still alive, and waving their legs around.
 Why should they be dead?
 I read somewhere about ticks surviving things like being kept near-freezing for a year--a year--and then being brought to room-temp, and they just pick up like nothing happened.
 So I folded the sticky sides together, and smunched it all up, like that would fix anything.

 Stay tuned, faithful readers, the fall mushroom parade of beauty and edibility will start soon (if I can figure out how to make it rain.
-Apparently, closing my eyes tightly and wishing very hard isn't how).
+Apparently, wishing does not make it so).

 Sunday, July 31, 2011